-- 55. Each of the Plaintiffs opened online savings accounts initially with ING Direct prior to its acquisition by Capital One.
-Their ING Direct accounts were converted to Capital One 360 Savings accounts on or about February 1, 2013. - 56.
+- 43. Each of the Plaintiffs opened online savings accounts initially with ING Direct prior to its acquisition by Capital One.
+Their ING Direct accounts were converted to Capital One 360 Savings accounts on or about February 1, 2013. - 44.
 Customers were made aware of the switch from ING Direct to Capital One in account statements ending January 31, 2013, which was the first account statement with Capital One branding, and which said: "Red's the New Orange.
 We're the Same Awesome.
 Hey Saver, ING DIRECT's officially Capital One 360.
 New red and blue, yes, but everything you've grown to love about us like eStatements stays just the same.
 You'll find everything you need right here, as usual, to easily track your January transactions.
 It's just part of our ongoing commitment to help you save time and money.
-Some things never change." - 57.
+Some things never change." - 45.
 Contemporaneously with the integration and rebranding of ING Direct into Capital One 360, Capital One made statements intended to assure customers that the nature of their ING Direct savings accounts as high-interest accounts would not be changing, and that the 360 Savings account would feature a competitive, high interest rate, like the ING Direct savings account had done. - a.
 On or about April 24, 2013, Capital One had the following on the "Our History" tab of its online banking website: "Way back in 2000, we set out to build a different kind of bank one focused on helping our Customers save time & money.
 We did this by offering simple financial products, giving Savers fee-free checking and savings that they could access from their personal computer.
 Back then, we were known as this little thing called ING DIRECT USA, and we quickly grew to become the largest direct bank in the country.
-In 2012, we were acquired by Capital One; and in 2013, we transitioned our ING DIRECT Brand to Capital One 360 - fueled by the same commitment of saving Customers time and money.
+In 2012, we were acquired by Capital One; and in 2013, we transitioned our ING DIRECT Brand to

+- Capital One 360 fueled by the same commitment of saving Customers time and money.
 The name and logo you see today symbolize that we've come full-circle, with a new family, and the same passion.
-We're excited about our future, and we're committed to helping you save for yours."12
+We're excited about our future, and we're committed to helping you save for yours." - b.

-- b.
 On or about May 8, 2013, Capital One issued a "pledge" to customers, saying, among other things: "What's Capital One 360 all about?
 We'll deliver real value.
 We'll continue to be home to no-fee, no-minimum checking and saving accounts-with the great rates that we know are important to you."
-13 - c.
+14 - c.
 On or about January 22, 2014, Capital One posted a "press kit" on its website regarding its 360 Savings Account, and the first line read as follows: "High interest, no fees, no service charges, no kidding.
-With a 360 Savings, you earn a competitive rate with a level of flexibility, freedom, and security you simply won't find at other banks."14 https://web.archive.org/web/20130424010504/https://home.capitalone360.com/about-us/who-we-are/our-history) (emphasis added).
+With a 360 Savings, you earn a competitive rate with a level of flexibility, freedom, and security you simply won't find at other banks." - 46.
+The 360 Savings Account Disclosures (available on Capital One's website) contain the "the terms applicable to your 360 Savings account," to which customers "agree to be bound" whenever they "submit an application, open an account, or use [Capital One's] services."

+&lt;sup>13 https://home.capitalone360.com/about-us/who-we-are/our-history (accessed on June 15, 2023 via Wayback Machine at URL